 As ‘filter feeders’, shellfish can accumulate pollution from catchment runoff and overflows from the sewage network can pollute estuaries.
-Currently, limited quantitative data is available to support decision makers on harvest closures, thus, a precautionary approach to harvest closures is taken - being a minimum of 21 days following a sewage overflow.
+Currently, limited quantitative is data available to support decision makers on harvest closures, thus, a precautionary approach to harvest closures is taken—being a minimum of 21 days following a sewage overflows.

-Led by WRL's Principal Environmental Engineer Duncan Rayner, the project is designed to minimise disruption to the aquaculture sector by ensuring that oyster harvest closures occur only when there is a health danger posed to consumers.
+Led by WRL's Director of Industry Research and Principal Environmental Engineer Duncan Rayner, the project is designed to minimise disruption to the aquaculture sector by ensuring that oyster harvest closures occur only when there is a health danger posed to consumers.

-“During wet years, repeat closures can result in a significantly reduced, and sometimes non-existent, harvest - and ongoing closures heavily impact shellfish producers through lost sales, reduced yield, and multiyear economic impacts.”
+“During wet years, repeat closures can result in a significantly reduced, and sometimes non-existent, harvest—and ongoing closures heavily impact shellfish producers through lost sales, reduced yield, and multiyear economic impacts,” says Rayner.

 “Reducing the instances of harvest area closures would have major benefit to individual growers, the wider industry, and the regional communities where shellfish production occurs.”